 - Trusts & Companies – Sharesies does not offer trust or company accounts.

 Sharesies’ UI is friendly and welcoming, and they have carefully considered ease of use in building the platform.
-They don’t have a native mobile app for Android and iOS, but their web app is still excellent to use on smaller devices.
-However, looking at their recent job postings it appears Sharesies may have a native mobile app out soon.
+They also have a native mobile app for Android and iOS, but this provides no extra features over their web app.

 One thing about Sharesies’ UI that we aren’t a fan of is their ability to sort companies by “Highest annual returns” and “Highest annual dividends”.
 This could encourage beginner investors to make investment decisions based purely on these factors – and chasing past winners and dividend yield is a surefire way to get burnt in investing.